District 105sc Young Ambassador 2023

 Supported by the Lions Club of Ringwood & Fordingbridge

-Congratulations to Emily Grace on becoming our Young Ambassador for 2020.
-The District Finals were held in Bournemouth in January.
-The Judges were unanimous in their decision to recommend Emily to go forward to the Multiple District Finals to be held in Dudley in February.
-She goes with our full support and best wishes.
+Congratulations to Jasmine Folkes on becoming our Young Ambassador for 2023.
+The District Finals were held at a Zoom Meeting in January.
+The Judges were unanimous in recommending Jasmine to go forward to the Multiple District Finals to be held in February.

 Young Ambassador Officer 105sc